-- 1. Personal care such as assistance in walking, getting in and out of bed, dressing, bathing, feeding and use of toilet; - 2.
+- 1. Personal care such as assistance in walking, getting in and out of bed, dressing, bathing, feeding and use of toilet: - 2.
 Preparation and administration of special diets; - 3.
 Supervision of the administration of medication by a caregiver; - 4.
 Supervision of self-administration of medication; or - 5.
 Programs and therapies involving or described as, but not limited to, convalescent care, rest care, sanatoria care, educational care or recreational care.

-Deductible or deductible amount means the amount of covered services, shown in the Schedule of Benefits, which must actually be provided to or paid by a member(s) during any calendar/plan year before any benefits are provided or payable.
+Deductible or Deductible Amount means the amount of Covered Services, shown in the Schedule of Benefits, which must actually be provided to or paid by a Member(s) during any calendar/plan year before any benefits are provided or payable.
+The family Deductible Amount is two times the individual Deductible Amount.
+For family coverage, the family Deductible Amount can be met with the combination of any one or more covered persons' eligible expenses.

-Dental services means surgery or services provided to diagnose, prevent, or correct any ailments or defects of the teeth and supporting tissue and any related supplies or oral appliances.
-Expenses for such treatment are considered dental services regardless of the reason for the services.
+Dental Services means Surgery or services provided to diagnose, prevent, or correct any ailments or defects of the teeth and supporting tissue and any related supplies or oral appliances.
+Expenses for such treatment are considered Dental Services regardless of the reason for the services.

-Dependent member means your lawful spouse, state registered domestic partner as required by Washington law, and/or an eligible child.
+Dependent Member means your lawful spouse, state registered domestic partner as required by Washington law, and/or an Eligible Child.

-Durable medical equipment means items that are used to serve a specific diagnostic or therapeutic purpose in the treatment of an illness or injury, can withstand repeated use, are generally not useful to a person in the absence of illness or injury, and are appropriate for use in the patient's home.
-It shall also include sales tax under any benefit for Durable Medical Equipment that is a covered service and when equipment is not tax exempt.
+Durable Medical Equipment means items that are used to serve a specific diagnostic or therapeutic purpose in the treatment of an illness or injury, can withstand repeated use, are generally not useful to a person in the absence of illness or injury, and are appropriate for use in the patient's home.
+It shall also include sales tax under any benefit for Durable Medical Equipment that is a Covered Service and when equipment is not tax exempt.

-Effective date means the applicable date a member becomes covered under this contract for illness or injury.
-The applicable effective date is shown:
+Effective Date means the applicable date a Member becomes covered under this Contract for Covered Services.
+The applicable Effective Date is:

-- 1. In the Schedule of Benefits of this contract for initial members; and - 2.
-On the date we approve the addition of any new member.
+- 1. Shown on the Schedule of Benefits of this Contract for initial Members; and - 2.
+The date we approve the addition of any new Member.

-Eligible child means your or your spouse's child, if that child is less than 26 years of age.
+Eligible Child means the child of a covered person, if that child is less than 26 years of age.
 As used in this definition, "child" means:

-- 1. A natural child; - 2.
-A legally adopted child; a child for whom you have assumed a legal obligation for total or partial support in anticipation of adoption; - 3.
-Step children, children for whom the member has a qualified court order to provide coverage; or - 4.
-A child for whom legal guardianship has been awarded to you or your spouse.
-It is your responsibility to notify us if your child ceases to be an eligible child.
-You must reimburse us for any benefits that we provide or pay for a child at a time when the child did not qualify as an eligible child.
+- 1. A natural child: - 2.
+A legally adopted child; - 3.
+A child for whom you have assumed a legal obligation for total or partial support in anticipation of adoption; - 4.
+A step child for whom the Member has a qualified court order to provide coverage; or

+5. A child for whom legal guardianship has been awarded to you or your Spouse.